Natural Afro Haircare 101

 05: Stretch (optional)

-5 Ways to stretch your hair without heat
+You may choose to stretch your hair if:

-1. Twist your hair in medium to large sections and pin them around your head
+1. Twisting your hair in medium to large sections and pinning them around your head

-2. Twist your hair in medium sections and set them on large rollers
+2. Twisting your hair in medium sections and set them on large rollers

 3. Use the banding method